Kaxxu/docker-mc-server/README.md

 # Docker Minecraft Server
-Dockerfile to create a docker container with a running Minecraft Server
+Dockerfile to create a Minecraft Server in a container

 Require:
 ```